Art’s Got Heart – and Galleries Have the Technology to Prove It

 Maybe its fragility, too: Heart Bot was featured for one day only at The New Museum in New York City; it occasionally makes appearances at consumer electronics shows.

-Then there’s Pulse Room, an interactive installation featuring as many as 300 incandescent light bulbs, 300 watts each, suspended by cable at a height of three metres uniformly throughout the exhibit space.
+And there’s Pulse Room, an interactive art installation featuring as many as 300 incandescent light bulbs, 300 watts each, suspended by cable at a height of three metres throughout the exhibit space.

-A sensing device mounted in the room detects the heart rate of participants when someone holds it.
+A sensing device mounted in the room detects the heart rate of a participant when someone holds it.
 His or her pulse immediately sets off the closest bulb to flash at the same rhythm as his or her heart.
 When the sensor is released, the lights go off.

 man at left in darkened room full of light bulbs